 Allow visitors to tick a box and get e-mail notifications of new comments in the discussion.
 This encourages people to come back and stay engaged in the debate.

-Jetpack Subscriptions is a plugin made by people behind WordPress.
+Jetpack Subscriptions (affiliate link) is a plugin made by people behind WordPress.
 It allows your visitors to sign up to receive email notifications about new comments or new posts.
+It’s a free feature.

 Integrate social media profiles

-Use Jetpack Comments to integrate social media logins to your comment section.
+Use Jetpack Comments (affiliate link) to integrate social media logins to your comment section.
 This removes the requirement that readers need to fill in their details.
+It’s a free feature.

 It allows them to use their existing WordPress account, or their Facebook, Twitter or Google+ accounts.